Modern Slavery Act

 Our Direct Operations

-All UK sites are registered on the SEDEX platform for transparency with customers to link with their direct operations and reviewing the Audits or Supplier Assessment Questionnaire (SAQ).
+All UK sites are registered on the SEDEX platform for transparency with customers to link with our direct operations and reviewing the Audits or Supplier Assessment Questionnaire (SAQ).
 These SAQ’s are reviewed annually and in accordance with the SEDEX standard.
 This allows full transparency with all customers and supply chains within the UK operations.

 Direct Operational compliance continues to rise in line with the applicable standards, always remaining high on the UK agenda to ensure that all employees are treated fairly and equally in line with applicable UK legislation.